Best Detectify Alternative: Attaxion EASM Platform

 There are some noticeable differences though.

 Unlike Attaxion, Detectify states that they are relying on an ethical hacker community to provide information on vulnerabilities even before they get added to CVE and CWE lists.
 That’s a useful feature, as earlier discovery and remediation of vulnerabilities helps lower the risk of cyber attacks.
-Also, in addition to tagging, Detectify offers to mark security issues as fixed, accepted risk, or false positives to manage them more effectively.
+Detectify also uses payload-based vulnerability scanning, which means that it provides higher certainty that vulnerabilities really exists at the cost of vulnerability scanning being more intrusive.

 Attaxion offers a visual way to show the distribution of vulnerabilities by severity, by CVSS, and over time.